jeanlauliac/blog-old/content/makefiles-in-node.rst

 In a lot of cases the grunt.js file will be simpler.
 This is partly because plugins target specific use cases while the ``Makefile`` syntax is broad.
-The benefit of ``make``, then, will come from its flexibility -- the ability to change micro-behaviors.
+The benefit of ``make``, then, arise from its flexibility -- the ability to change micro-behaviors.
 With plugins this is done by configuration.
 With ``make`` this is done by changing the composition of the ``Makefile`` or the command-lines.